 Get your bikes cleaned up

-Get your bikes ready to go with this bike cleaning kit.
+Get your bikes ready to ship with this bike cleaning kit.

 Buff up your golf clubs

-Clean up your golf clubs ready for the move.
+Putting gold clubs in your shipping container?
+Clean up your golf clubs ready for shipping.

-Clean up your garden furniture and things from your shed using a pressure washer.
+Clean up your garden furniture and things from your shed using a pressure washer to get them ready to ship to Australia.

-Your shoes and boots will need a good clean up before the shippers take them.
+Your shoes and boots will need a good clean up before shipping them to Australia.
 Make sure the treads have no mud in them and make sure they look clean.

 Protect your hands while you’re cleaning by wearing rubber gloves.